 What was true for the Israelites then can be true for us today.
 When we choose not to deal with our fears, we lose heart.
 We can end up enslaved to whatever fears we refuse to face and choose to ignore.
 We will either choose to conquer fear and grow or let fear conquer us and lose heart.

-In one of the scenes of my favorite movie Braveheart, Isaac the Bruce is clearly distraught while talking to his dad.
+In one of the scenes of my favorite movie Braveheart, Robert the Bruce is clearly distraught while talking to his dad.
 He had just betrayed William Wallace for fear of losing his title and lands.

-Isaac’s dad tries to console him by letting him know that “all men betray and all men lose heart.”
+Robert’s dad tries to console him by letting him know that “all men betray and all men lose heart.”
 Isaac responds by saying “I don’t want to lose heart.
 I want to believe as he did.”
 He then declares to his dad he will never be on the wrong side again and goes on to lead Scotland’s efforts to be freed from English rule.

 Our moments of great fear and consequent failures can also be an opportunity to gain a greater trust in God if we are willing to face and fight against the things that are causing us to lose heart.

 In contrast to David, King Saul did not deal with the fears in his life that exposed or caused him to lose his heart for God (I Samuel 15:10-11).
 This led Saul to also lose his ability to fulfill God’s purpose and destiny for his life.

 Where is unconquered fear leading you today?
 Below are a few places Saul’s unconquered fear led him:

 - Complacency (1 Samuel 15:24-25) – Wanting to please people over God.

 - Comfort (1 Samuel 16:14-16) – Using people or things to make us feel better over or in place of our relationship with God.

 - Credit (1 Samuel 18:6-9) – Seeking to be better or more respected than others.